zipscene/common-query/README.md

 }));  // true
 ```

-During query construction, the $var object are replaced with the value specified by the vars option.
+During query construction, the $var objects are replaced with the value specified by the vars option.
 Note that
 any missing $var substitution will result in an invalid query.

 The query object also includes some additional functionality: